 Haryana has had 251 cases with 3 deaths.
 Karnataka has had 395 positive cases with 16 deaths and Telangana has had 858 positive cases and 21 deaths with the state governments taking measures to contain the spread by announcing the closure of major public facilities.

-Below is the list of total cases in India and state-wise impact of the epidemic, as per Ministry of Health and Family Welfare. ( as on 24.04.2020)
+Below is the list of total cases in India and state-wise impact of the epidemic, as per the Ministry of Health and Family Welfare. ( as on 07 May 2021)

 |8||Dadra and Nagar Haveli and Daman and Diu||1581||18||6917||195||4|